Is a battle against the U.S. drug epidemic Chris Christie's swan song?

-New Jersey Gov. Chris Christie will forego the traditional formula of laying out his achievements and policy goals when he gives his final State of the State address Tuesday.
+New Jersey Gov. Chris Christie will forgo the traditional formula of laying out his achievements and policy goals when he gives his final State of the State address Tuesday.

 Instead, he plans to use the entire speech to put forth a plan to fight the nation's drug epidemic, sources close to the governor told NBC News.